 What does my child need to bring to the clinic?

 Participants should wear basketball shoes, shorts, and a t-shirt to camps and clinics.
-Masks should be worn when checking in and while not participating in basketball activities.
 In addition, we ask that each player bring a labeled water bottle, sack lunch and basketball.
 If participants are unable to bring a basketball, we will provide one to use during the camp or clinic.
 Participants may also bring a towel if desired.
 For virtual offerings, the following items are needed: Internet access, device to use for training (smart phone, tablet or computer), basketball, four cones (or plastic cups), water bottle, open space to be able to participate in drills that will be part of the training.

 Is Camps and Clinics the same as Junior Jazz?

 They are not the same.
 Utah Jazz Camps and Clinics is an instructional program led by high-level coaches who help kids develop their basketball skills.
 Camps and Clinics participants will also have the unique opportunity to interact with Utah Jazz personalities.

 Will a Utah Jazz player be at every camp/clinic?

 We try to find opportunities to have former and current players—or other team-related individuals or groups—involved as much as possible, but there is no guarantee that this will take place at every camp.